ashishsharma-dev/ashishsharma-dev/README.md

 - 👋 Hi, I’m @ashishsharma-dev
 - 👀 I’m interested in Web Designing, and Development, Learning new things daily
-- 🌱 I’m currently learning DSA with Java
+- 🌱 I’m currently learning Backend Development with Node.js
 - 📫 How to reach me - linkedin.com/in/ashishsharma-dev

 <!---